ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Send custom

-Runs a free-form one-turn call against a caller-supplied system prompt.
-No thread, no history and no persistence.
-The profile is the explicit &#x60;profileId&#x60; when it resolves, otherwise the &#x60;Default&#x60; assignment slot.
+Runs a free-form one-turn call against a system prompt supplied in the request, with no thread, no history and nothing persisted.
+The model is the explicit &#x60;profileId&#x60; when it resolves, otherwise the &#x60;Default&#x60; assignment slot.
+The shape of the answer depends on the body rather than on the route: with &#x60;isStream&#x60; set it arrives as a newline-delimited stream of chat events, and without it as a single JSON document, so a client has to handle both.
+Use &#x60;POST api/2.0/ai/ai/send&#x60; when the prompt should come from the portal&#39;s own action configuration instead of from the caller.

 #### Parameters